The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 What To Pack For The Annapurna Circuit

 A backpack is a good start.
 A comfortable backpack would be a better start.
 Then there’s the trekking shoes, the trekking sticks, the trekking socks, the trekking beanie, a trekking shirt, a warmer trekking shirt, and you get my point.
 You’re going on a trek.
 You’ll need some trekking gear.
-You can also do the whole thing with just a pair of shorts, a tank top, and a toothbrush but it might be a little uncomfortable at times.
+You can also do the whole thing with just a pair of shorts, a tank top, and a toothbrush but it might not be comfortable.

 Essential Trekking Gear List